How Virtual Montessori School Changed the Lives of a Montessori Guide and her Twins

 I’m thrilled to say that ATI Virtual School exceeded our expectations.
 My twins were so happy with the experience that they’ve decided to stay at ATI Virtual and will be entering the 8th grade this Fall.

-My oldest, Madeline, will attend our local in-person high school, but she's also enjoyed the additional coursework offered through ATI, including the five-week course Theory of Enchantment.
+My oldest, Madeline, will attend our local in-person high school, but she's also enjoyed the additional coursework offered through ATI, including the 10-week course Theory of Enchantment.

 What was so different about ATI Virtual?